Skip to main content

 Defined in

-Static on<E, K>(eventEmitter, eventName): AsyncIterableIterator<E extends Client<boolean> ?
-ClientEvents[K] : any>
+on<Emitter, Events>(eventEmitter, eventName): AsyncIterableIterator<Emitter extends Client<boolean> ?
+ClientEvents[Events] : any>

 Type parameters